natar-io/Papart-examples/papart-examples/calibration/intrinsicCalibration/README.md

 2. Align the camera / paper so that the printed blue square is aligned with the on displayed in the calibration view.
 3. Move the `focal` slider so that the blue and green squares displayed match the printed ones.
 4. Hit `s` to save the focal length, it will create a `calib.yaml` file which can be used later in [PCConfiguration](https://github.com/potioc/Papart-examples/tree/master/papart-examples/calibration/PCConfiguration).

+### Setting the optical center (projector only)

+You may have problems succeding in the step `3`.
+While you change the focal, try to set the `cy` value to match the printed elements.
+Once it is done, sav